 Hiking is one of those rare activities where you want food with lots of calories

-Not something that most of us really consider but I was surprised when I had some medical testing done recently I discovered I was Vitamin D deficient.
-We usually get our doses of Vitamin D from exposure to the sun but Australians have been indoctrinated to being ‘sun smart’ by minimising sun exposure by covering up.
+Not something that most of us really consider but I was surprised when I had some medical testing done recently.
+I discovered I was Vitamin D deficient.
+We usually get our doses of Vitamin D from exposure to the sun but Australians have been indoctrinated to being ‘sun smart’ by minimising sun exposure and covering up.
 In my case when my deficiency was detected it was winter time so while this wasn’t unusual, it was a surprise.

 After a multi-week hike I was again tested and my deficiency had rectified itself.

 A term that has become more common over the past few years is ‘forest bathing’.
 Developed in Japan during the 1980’s the idea is that if a person simply visits a natural area and walks in a relaxed way there are calming, rejuvenating and restorative benefits to be achieved.
 Walking doesn’t necessarily have to be involved but just getting away from urban centres into the bush has a calming impact on most people.

 In a study undertaken in the US, increased urbanisation was associated with increased levels of mental illness, including depression.
 In some circumstances walking in a natural environment for around 90 minutes has been shown to minimise and reduce these impacts.

 Another seperate study also found that exposing children with ADHD to ‘green outdoor activities’ reduced the symptoms significantly.
 This research suggests that for any person having a difficult time focusing or exhibiting impulsive behaviour, hiking can work far better than some prescribed medicines.